ethereum/ethereum-org-website/src/content/contributing/index.md

 # Contributing to ethereum.org 🦄 {#contributing-to-ethereumorg-}

 <InfoBanner shouldCenter emoji=":tada:">
   Claim your POAP token!
-If you contributed to ethereum.org in 2020, there's a unique POAP waiting for you.{" "}
+If you contributed to ethereum.org, there's a unique POAP waiting for you.{" "}
   <a href="#poap">More on POAPs</a>
 </InfoBanner>